Antiparallel d-stable Traces and a Stronger Version of Ore Problem: Double traces

 \begin{fact} In a graph $G$ with $\delta(G) > d$ every strong trace is a $d$-stable trace.
 If also $\Delta(G) < 2d + 2$, then every $d$-stable trace is also a strong trace. \end{fact}

-Graphs admitting strong and $d$-stable traces were characterized in~\cite{fij-2014} using a correspondence between strong traces and single face embeddings.
+Graphs admitting strong and $d$-stable traces were characterized by Fijav\v z et al. (2014) using a correspondence between strong traces and single face embeddings.

-\begin{theorem} {\rm \cite[Theorem~$2.4$]{fij-2014}} Every connected graph $G$ admits a strong trace. \end{theorem}
+\begin{theorem} Every connected graph $G$ admits a strong trace. \end{theorem}

-\begin{proposition} {\rm \cite[Proposition~$3.4$]{fij-2014}} Let $G$ be a connected graph.
+\begin{proposition} Let $G$ be a connected graph.
 Then $G$ admits a $d$-stable trace if and only if $\delta(G)>d$. \end{proposition}

 In an arbitrary double trace $W$ of a graph $G$ every edge is traversed twice.
 If $W$ traverses an edge $e=uv$ in the same direction twice (either both times from $u$ to $v$ or both times from $v$ to $u$) then we call $e$ a {\em parallel edge}, otherwise $e$ is an {\em antiparallel edge}.
 A double trace $W$ is a {\em parallel double trace} if every edge of $G$ is parallel and an {\em antiparallel double trace} if every edge of $G$ is antiparallel.
-The next theorem from~\cite{fij-2014} characterizes graphs which admit antiparallel strong traces.
+The next theorem proven by Fijav\v z et al. (2014) characterizes graphs which admit antiparallel strong traces.
 It turns out that those are exactly the graphs which have a single face embedding in an orientable surface.

-\begin{theorem} {\rm \cite[Theorem~$4.1$]{fij-2014}} A graph $G$ admits an antiparallel strong trace if and only if $G$ has a spanning tree $T$ such that each component of the co-tree $G - E(T)$ has an even number of edges. \end{theorem}
+\begin{theorem} A graph $G$ admits an antiparallel strong trace if and only if $G$ has a spanning tree $T$ such that each component of the co-tree $G - E(T)$ has an even number of edges. \end{theorem}